 Claim analyzed

-“Flushing prescription medications down the toilet is the safest way to dispose of them.”
+“Flushing prescription medications down the toilet is the safest method of disposal.”

 False